-Consumers Energy is one of the nation's largest combination utilities, providing electric and natural gas service to nearly 6.7 million of Michigan's 10 million residents in all 68 counties of Michigan's lower peninsula.
+Consumers Energy is one of the nation's largest combination utilities, providing electric and natural gas service to nearly 6.7 million of Michigan's 10 million residents in all 68 counties of Michigan's Lower Peninsula.

 Consumers Energy has developed a strong portfolio of energy management programs for the residential, commercial and industrial sectors.
-These programs align with the goals of the 2016 Energy Act to help Michigan residents and businesses save energy and money.
+These programs align with the goals of Michigan's 2016 Energy Law to help Michigan residents and businesses save energy and money.